skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Singleton.md

 ### How to use it?
 To use the Singleton design pattern, follow these steps:
 1. Create a private static instance variable in the class.
-2. Create a private constructor to prevent external instantiation.
+2. Create a private constructor to prevent direct instantiation of the class.
 3. Create a public static method that returns the instance of the class.
-4. Access the Singleton instance using the public static method.
+4. Use the public static method to access the Singleton instance.

 ### Python code examples:
 ```python